-We believe that open solutions can deliver better, cheaper, reliable solutions and we are working to help the global conservation community access open solutions, so together, we can better conserve, monitor and protect our planet.
+We believe that open solutions can deliver better, cheaper, reliable solutions and are working to help the global conservation community access open solutions, so together, we can better conserve, monitor and protect our planet.

 Arribada’s openness in conservation technology, rather than the conservation of a specific animal or habitat, creates fertile ground for broad collaboration and replication

 To talk to our team in the UK / Europe (GMT), discuss volunteering with us, or for general conservation technology enquiries, feel free to mail us at email@example.com or ask to join our Slack community channel.

 To talk to our team in the USA (EST), or for general conservation technology enquiries within the United States, feel free to mail us at firstname.lastname@example.org